lopathus/tutorials/mosquitto/README.md

 After these steps your message broker is ready to serve publishers and subscribers according to your credentials.

-For your information, the mosquitto broker has several [tools to help you inspect its status](https://github.com/eclipse/mosquitto).
+For your information, the mosquitto broker has several [tools to help you inspect its status][mosquitto_repo].

 To complete the setup and configure the gateway to communicate with the MQTT broker you instantiated you will need the: